 Heisig: Remembering the Kanji – Before WaniKani came around this was the ultimate way to learn the Kanji.
 The key was to brake down the Chinese characters in small parts called primitives.
 Out of these you make up a story that will help you memorize the meaning of each Kanji.
 If you got a meaning down for each Kanji you can advance to learning the different meanings.

 When someone asked me how he should start to learn Japanese as a self learner these were the tips I would give him.
-But there is a lot of other stuff out there which is great as well and which I’ using on a regular basis.
-Let’s start with a classic.
+But there is a lot of other stuff out there which is great as well.
+Let’s start with a classics.
 The infamous online Japanese textbook.

 Tae Kim’s Grammar Guide